NOAA-ORR-ERD/WebGnomeClient/doc/location_files/sabine_examples.rst

 **Compare the effects of the ebb tide with the previous example.**

-    **Answer:** When the spill starts on the ebb tide, the spill doesn’t spread out as readily, and it moves more quickly out to the gulf.
+    **Answer:** When the spill starts on the ebb tide, the spill doesn't spread out as readily, and it moves more quickly out to the gulf.
-    (If we’re lucky, from there it will move away from shore and not cause any further impacts.)
+    (If we're lucky, from there it will move away from shore and not cause any further impacts.)
 You can see that a lot of oil refloating occurs in this scenario, in which oil beaches then is swept back into the water.
 After 48 hours in this scenario, the mass balance